More photo pros. More photo ops.

 As we sail across the passage, our naturalists and the rest of our team will be out on deck to help you with photography and identification of an amazing variety of seabirds, including many albatrosses, which follow in our wake.
 The Ushuaia's open bridge policy allows you to join our officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
 We also have a full program of photography classes planned, including:

-- The Art of Seeing
+The Art of Seeing

-- Basic Refresh on Exposure and Settings
+Basic Review of Exposure and Settings

-- Composition and Light
+Composition and Light

-- Landscape Photography Techniques
+Landscape Photography Techniques

-- Wildlife Photography Techniques
+Wildlife Photography Techniques

-- Beginner’s and Advanced Lightroom (Library Module)
+Beginner’s and Advanced Lightroom (Library Module)

 Beginner’s and Advanced Lightroom (Develop Module)

 Our first sightings of icebergs and snow-capped mountains indicate that we have reached the South Shetland Islands, a group of twenty islands and islets first sighted in February 1819 by Captain William Smith of the brig Williams.
-With favorable conditions in the Drake our expedition team will accompany you ashore as you experience your first encounter with the penguins and seals.
+With favorable conditions in the Drake, our expedition team will accompany you ashore as you experience your first encounter with the penguins and seals.

 The Antarctic Peninsula’s remarkable history will provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore and photograph its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
+You will have plenty of time to explore and photograph its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible, wide variety of wildlife.
 Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as minke, killer (orca) and humpback whales at close range.

 We hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel.
 The latter are narrow passages between towering rock faces and spectacular glaciers.

-- After negotiating the iceberg-strewn waters of the Antarctic Sound, we hope to visit the bustling Adélie penguin (over 100,000 pairs breed here) and blue-eyed cormorant colonies on Paulet Island.
+After negotiating the iceberg-strewn waters of the Antarctic Sound, we hope to visit the bustling Adélie penguin (over 100,000 pairs breed here) and blue-eyed cormorant colonies on Paulet Island.
 The Nordenskjöld expedition built a stone survival hut here in 1903.
 Today its ruins have been taken over by nesting penguins.

-On all of our landings and excursions, there will be one dedicated Muench Workshops team member for every ten guests.
+On all of our landings and excursions, there will be at least one dedicated Muench Workshops team member for every ten guests.
 In addition, we will have our team of five naturalists and expedition leaders from the Ushuaia accompanying us on every landing and excusrsion.

 Each day will feature time for image reviews and critiques, as well as post-processing instruction from the Muench Workshops team.
 There will be plenty of time for downloading and processing of your images, as well as to catch up on much-needed rest.
-Remember, the ship is “ours” so we will set the expedition clock and timetable.
+Remember, the ship is “ours,” so we will set the expedition clock and timetable.

 Note: This itinerary is a guide only.
 Our exact route and program will vary to take best advantage of local weather and ice conditions and opportunities to view wildlife.
 Changes will be made by the Captain, Muench Workshops and Expedition Leaders to facilitate the best results from the prevailing conditions.
 A daily program sheet will be issued on board.
 Flexibility is the key to success!

-- Meals and lodging onboard December 3–13, 2018
+- Meals and lodging onboard December 2–13, 2019

 - Many hours of basic and advanced Lightroom Instruction